smart-data-models/dataModel.Weather/WeatherObserved/doc/spec.md

 	- `instValue[number]`: Instant value of temporal processing
 	- `maxOverTime[number]`: Maximum value of temporal processing over time
 	- `minOverTime[number]`: Minimum value of temporal processing over time
 - `alternateName[string]`: An alternative name for this item  - `aqiMajorPollutant[string]`: Major pollutant in the Air Quality Index (AQI)  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `aqiMajorPollutantForecast[string]`: Forecasted major air pollutant in the Air Quality Index (AQI) over a certain duration in future  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+Model: [https://schema.org/Text](https://schema.org/Text)- `atmosphericPressure[number]`: The atmospheric pressure observed measured in Hecto Pascals  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
 This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform  - `dateObserved[date-time]`: Date of the observed entity defined by the user  - `description[string]`: A description of this item  - `dewPoint[number]`: The dew point encoded as a number.
 Observed temperature to which air must be cooled to become saturated with water vapor  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `diffuseIrradiation[number]`: Diffuse irradiance is the part of the solar irradiance that is scattered by the atmosphere  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `directIrradiation[number]`: Direct irradiance is the part of the solar irradiance that directly reaches a surface  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `id[*]`: Unique identifier of the entity  - `illuminance[number]`: Observed instantaneous ambient light intensity  - `location[*]`: Geojson reference to the item.
+Model: [https://schema.org/Number](https://schema.org/Number)- `feelLikesTemperature[number]`: Temperature appreciation of the item  - `gustSpeed[number]`: A sudden burst of high-speed wind over the observed average wind speed lasting only for a few seconds  - `id[*]`: Unique identifier of the entity  - `illuminance[number]`: Observed instantaneous ambient light intensity  - `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `precipitation[number]`: Amount of water rain registered.   .
 Model: [https://schema.org/Number](https://schema.org/Number)- `precipitationForecast[number]`: Forecasted rainfall over a certain duration in future  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `pressureTendency[*]`: Enum:'falling, raising, steady'.
 Is the pressure rising or falling?
 It can be expressed in quantitative terms or qualitative terms  - `refDevice[*]`: A reference to the device(s) which captured this observation  .
-Model: [https://schema.org/URL](https://schema.org/URL)- `relativeHumidity[number]`: Humidity in the Air.
+Model: [https://schema.org/URL](https://schema.org/URL)- `refPointOfInterest[string]`: Point of interest related to the item  .
+Model: [http://schema.org/URL](http://schema.org/URL)- `relativeHumidity[number]`: Humidity in the Air.
 Observed instantaneous relative humidity (water vapour in air)  - `relativeHumidityForecast[number]`: Forecasted relative humidity (water vapour in air) over a certain duration in future  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `snowHeight[number]`: The snow height observed by generic snow depth measurement sensors, expressed in centimeters  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `solarRadiation[number]`: The solar radiation observed measured in Watts per square  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `streamGauge[number]`: The water level surface elevation observed by Hydrometric measurement sensors, namely a [Stream Gauge](https://en.wikipedia.org/wiki/Stream_gauge) expressed in centimeters  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `temperature[number]`: Temperature of the item  - `type[string]`: NGSI Entity type.
 It has to be WeatherObserved  - `uVIndexMax[number]`: The maximum UV index for the period, based on the World Health Organization's UV Index measure. [http://www.who.int/uv/intersunprogramme/activities/uv_index/en/](http://www.who.int/uv/intersunprogramme/activities/uv_index/en/) the values between 1 and 11 are the valid range for the index.
 The value 0 is for describing that no signal is detected so no value is stored  .
-Model: [https://schema.org/Number](https://schema.org/Number)<!-- /30-PropertiesList -->
+Model: [https://schema.org/Number](https://schema.org/Number)- `visibility[*]`: Categories of visibility  .
+Model: [http://schema.org/Text](http://schema.org/Text)- `weatherType[string]`: Text description of the weather  .
+Model: [http://schema.org/Text](http://schema.org/Text)- `windDirection[number]`: Direction of the wind bet  .
+Model: [http://schema.org/Number](http://schema.org/Number)- `windSpeed[number]`: Intensity of the wind  .
+Model: [http//schema.org/Number](http//schema.org/Number)<!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `dateObserved`  - `id`  - `location`  - `type`  <!-- /35-RequiredProperties -->